The Bispectrum in Lagrangian Perturbation Theory: Infrared Resummation of BAO and the Saddle-Point Approximation

 By construction, the BAO wiggle piece needs to come from the last two factors in the integrand and not the infrared first piece; splitting the two $\mathcal{E}$ into a wiggle and no-wiggle piece yields the tree level power spectrum contributions

 yielding six total such contributions when all three IR domains of Equation~\ref{eqn:ir_safe} are taken into account.

 We now consider the BAO saddle-point of Equation~\ref{eqn:config_space_saddle_integrand}.
-Isolating out the contribution containing $\mathcal{E}^w_{13}(\bq_1)$, we see that its support is sharply peaked around $x_1 = r_d$, as shown in Figure~\ref{fig:triangle_bao}.
-Unlike in the power spectrum case, however, we have to contend with the exponentiated factor running over $\bq_1 - \bq_2$, the latter of which is not fixed; however, if we fix $\bq_2 = 0$ in the infrared piece, we get
+Expanding to first order in the wiggles, we see that the oscillatory contribution from $\mathcal{E}^w_{13}(\bq_1)$, which has support sharply peaked around $q_1 = r_d$, picks out the pieces of the integral looking like the configuration shown in Figure~\ref{fig:triangle_bao}.
+In particular, while one edge of the triangle corresponding to the Lagrangian separation $\bq_1$ has length fixed to the BAO scale, the length of the other two edges $\bq_2$ and $\bq_1 - \bq_2$ are free.
+This corresponds to the three-point function configuration where two of three galaxies are separated by the BAO scale.
+Unlike in the power spectrum case, which only involved separations of two galaxies at a fixed distance, we have to contend with the exponential factor in Equation~\ref{eqn:config_space_saddle_integrand} having an extra degree of freedom in $\bq_2 - \bq_1$, which will in general induce additional dynamical corrections to the observed BAO along $\bk_1$ ($\bq_1$); nonetheless, if we fix $\bq_2 = 0$ in the infrared piece, we get

 i.e. that the tree-level bispectrum is damped by IR displacements in a Gaussian way depending only on the wavenumber of the BAO wiggle itself.

 The corrections due to this approximation come from the statistics of the other legs of the 3-point function triangle and can be computed as terms in a Taylor series